Theo Young

-Theo Thomas Young (born April 25, 1965) is a former professional American football tight end and current National Football League (NFL) college football scout.
+Theo Thomas Young (born April 25, 1965) is an American former professional football tight end and current head football coach in the Houston Independent School District.

 Playing career

-Young played college football for the University of Arkansas Razorbacks, where he earned a degree in Sociology, and was drafted by the Pittsburgh Steelers in the 12th round of the 1987 NFL Draft.
+Young played college football for the University of Arkansas Razorbacks, where he earned a degree in sociology, and was drafted by the Pittsburgh Steelers in the 12th round of the 1987 NFL draft with the 317th overall pick.

 Young played one season in the National Football League for the Pittsburgh Steelers.
 He caught 2 passes for 10 yards in 12 games in 1987.

 Coaching career

 Following his professional career, Young moved into the coaching ranks, serving as an assistant at the University of Tennessee at Chattanooga, and Clemson University, where he was hired by his former college coach, Ken Hatfield.
 He spent twelve years coaching for the Rice University Owls, remaining an assistant on Hatfield's staff.
 Young joined the staff of Baylor University as defensive ends coach in 2008.
 On January 12, 2011, Baylor announced that Young was among several coaches being let go under new defensive coordinator, Phil Bennett.

 It was announced in June 2011, that Young joined the college scouting staff of the Buffalo Bills NFL team, where he participated in the NFL Minority Coaching Fellowship program in 1996.
-His primary scouting region includes Kansas, Missouri, Iowa, Nebraska, Minnesota and the Dakotas.
+His primary scouting region included Kansas, Missouri, Iowa, Nebraska, Minnesota and the Dakotas.

+Continuing to live in the Houston area, Theo Young is currently the Head Football Coach and Campus Athletic Coordinator for the Stephen F Austin Mustangs of the Houston Independent School District.